cruzklc/FLOW/README.md

 # FLOW

-FLOW is a voice-first thought-capture tool built for a CEO and their right hand.
+FLOW is a voice-first thought-capture tool built for a CEO and their right hand or team.
 Speak or type whatever's on your mind, and Claude automatically sorts it into the right category and priority — turning scattered thoughts into an organized, shared dashboard you can both work from.

 ## What it does